Code 3 (TV series)

 Code 3 is an American crime drama that aired in syndication in 1956 and 1957.
 The stories were all based on actual files of the Los Angeles sheriff's office.

-Stories were presented from the viewpoint of Assistant Sheriff George Barnett.
+Stories were presented from the viewpoint of Assistant Sheriff George Barrett.
 At the end of each episode, Eugene W. Biscailuz, "the actual sheriff of Los Angeles County," summarized the segment.

 Title

 The title is an "emergency signal alerting officers to proceed to the destination with red light and siren and with all possible haste."